I Worked at an Amazon FBA Warehouse for a Week – Here’s What I LearnedNovember 28, 2017 in Amazon, Blog, Chinese Importing, Shipping & Logistics

 Related Listening: Episode 161 – What I Learned Working at an FBA Warehouse

 I just sold my business at the end of 2016 so I have a lot of free time.
 So I applied just before Christmas for a job in their warehouse (surprise surprise – Amazon hires A LOT of people from Black Friday to Christmas).
 The “interview” took place in a portable parked inside the parking lot of the FBA warehouse.
 When I say interview, I use this term in the loosest sense – me and a bunch of other people (the interviewees were disproportionately made up with a lot of Syrian refugees who had just arrived in Vancouver) basically filled in a sheet with our contact information, gave some ID and were told “welcome to Amazon”.

 For some odd reason they hired me after the Christmas rush in January, which was probably a good thing as working during the holidays means working a mandatory 60 hour work week.
-Amazon has basically four positions:
+Amazon has basically five positions:

 - There are stockers who receive inventory off the trucks and put it in trucks

 - There are pickers who find the products that need to be shipped

 - There are packers who box up the products and label them

 - There are shippers who load everything onto trucks